rafalmitula/3RatesTaxCalculationProgram/README.md

 The **switch(userChoiceBrutto)** has a default option to protect from the user’s invalid number input.
 If user inputs the wrong number, he/she wiil receive a message and he/she will have an opprtunity to do this again by the **scn2.nextInt()**;

-The **switch(userChoiceBrutto)** is also in try/catch block to catch the exception if user inputs invalid data (becuase the default option protects only from the incorrect number input).
+The **switch(userChoiceBrutto)** is also in the **try/catch** block to catch the exception if the user inputs an invalid data (becuase the default option protects only from the incorrect number input).
-If the user inputs the incorrect data he/she will receive a message and he/she will have a chance to do this again by the **scn2.next();**.
+If the user inputs an incorrect data he/she will receive a message and he/she will have a chance to do this again by the **scn2.next();**.

-This case is also located in the **while(shouldContinueBrutto)** loop to provide the constant running.
+This case is also located in the **while(shouldContinueBrutto)** loop to provide a constant running.

 The **boolean shouldContinueBrutto** serves to continue the **while(shouldContinueBrutto)** loop and to returning to the main menu when user will choose the **case 4** in the **switch(userChoiceBrutto)**.